 This is where the deliverability rate comes in.
 Deliverability measures how many emails actually end up in recipients inboxes.

 - Keep your mailing list up to date: Around 30% of people change their email addresses every year.
 Keep your email lists current.
-If there’s been no interaction in 6-12 months, remove the address from your database.
+Remove the address from your database if there’s been no interaction in 6-12 months.

-- Focus on customer segmentation: Subscriber segmentation determines who you send your mails to.
-Try to target customers who have expressed interest in a particular area – and tailor emails to this segment.
+- Focus on customer segmentation: Subscriber segmentation determines who you send your emails.
+Target customers interested in a particular area – and tailor emails to this segment.

 Email Open Rate

-While email marketing is an essential tool for business growth, it’s akin to casting a wide net.
+While email marketing is essential for business growth, it’s like casting a wide net.
 Most of the fish you want to snag won’t get reeled in.
 But the ones you do reel in make up for it.

 So, how do you know what your open rate is?